shawngraham/presentations/tim/tim.md

 **So little time.**
 </section>
 Note:
-why historians interested in large scale approaches to text - roy rosenzweig
+why historians interested in large scale approaches to text - roy rosenzweig. scarcity versus abundance. but a big issue: historians pretend that they aren't using digital methods. milligan, illusory order. so they sneak a little magic in, but pretend it's not there, and that way, they can pretend that it doesn't have theoretical implications, that method is theory free, and that they certainly don't have to think about the underlying networks of power and resources that makes this research possible. or to think about keyword search works. or the errors of OCR - Cordell, Quoth the Raven; Shawville Equity

 ---
 <section data-background="tim/troy_pba_pottery_tent.jpg">
 </section>
 Note:
-different sized corpora that historians deal with. relativity of ‘big’
+different sized corpora that historians deal with. relativity of ‘big’. historians not the only ones who pretend like this. 'big' is a moving goalpost.
+Shopify 'cotton socks' story.
+Bigger, faster, theory-free, everything will percolate up in the associations and correlations... we've been here before

 ---

 The Spectre of Cliometrics

+Note:
+an approach associated with economic historians of the late 70s, early 80s. i'm not a historian, not really, but it looks to me to have been paralleled in archaeology with a certain kind of processual thinking where MOAR DATA and frequentist statistics would give us The Answer.
+Historians reacted against this - since many of them lacked even basic statistical training, such that there are very few economic historians in history departments these days.

 ---